storj/drpc/README.md

 `import "storj.io/drpc"`

-drpc is a light replacement for gprc.
+drpc is a light replacement for [gRPC](https://grpc.io "An open-source universal RPC framework").

 ## Usage